top of page

 Content Creator

 Laurie is a content creator for ShortScape Film Festival.
-She recently graduated from Edinburgh Napier University where she specialised in Cinematography on fiction and documentary projects.
+She studied at Edinburgh Napier University where she specialised in Cinematography on fiction and documentary projects.
 Laurie is excited for the opportunity provided by ShortScape to discover developing filmmaking talent in Scotland and meet like-minded creatives.

 SUBMIT